 Sponsorship & indemnity

 The following provides general guidance on the role of ‘sponsor’ as well as more specific guidance relevant when the MRC takes on a sponsorship role.
-Please be aware that from 3 April 2018, the MRC can no longer take on sponsorship for new studies.
-We will update these pages once UKRI has clarified their position on sponsorship.

 Your research may require a ‘sponsor’ if it involves people as participants, their tissues or data.